CDLUC3/ezid/templates/doc/apidoc.2.rst

 only by submitting new metadata and re-registering identifiers.

-CrossRef deposit metadata should adhere to the `CrossRef Deposit Schema`_, version 4.3.0 or later.
+CrossRef deposit metadata should adhere to the `CrossRef Deposit Schema`_ `\ `:ext-icon:, version 4.3.0 or later.
 The metadata should consist of the immediate child element of a <body> element, i.e., one of the following elements:

 - <journal>
 - <book>